Mayfield Fellows Program

 ENGR 140A: LEADERSHIP OF TECHNOLOGY VENTURES

-Learn essentials of product and market strategy, financing and cash flow, team building, and leadership.
+Learn the essentials of venture-scale startups and financing, product and market strategy, team building, ethics, and leadership.

 Summer